nehaniv/Evolution-of-Complexity-in-Mealey-Automata/README.md

 # Evolution-of-Complexity-in-Mealy-Automata

-## Mealey Automata Evolution Framework
+## Mealy Automata Evolution Framework

 This project implements an **evolutionary strategy (ES)** for evolving **Mealy automata** to solve predictive tasks such as:
 - Traversal of deterministic environments (e.g., "SimpleHardestEnvironment")